roasted japanese sweet potato sliced in half in a blue rectangle bowl

 • Roasted at 400 F (200 C): for 45-60 minutes – produces a creamy chestnut-like texture and flavour with crispy outside

-• Best baked naked OR with news paper AND foil
+• Best baked naked or with news paper and foil

 yaki imo on cast iron skillet